snbhanja/python_elasticsearch_R/README.md

 3. index, type

 # build_index_from_R_csv.R
-This is a R script to index a csv file into a elastic search index.
+1. This is a R script to index a csv file into a elastic search index.
-Change the following,
+2. Change the following,
 host_ip, index_name, index_type.
-Below is the command to run this cript,
+3. Below is the command to run this cript.
 Rscript build_index_from_R_csv.R raw_data.csv